 Beyond displaying and explaining these items, the museum’s onsite Sea Lab and Learning Center also demonstrates how these artifacts are recovered, excavated, and preserved.
 Students will learn how “concretions”—underwater time capsules made of seafloor sediments—form through chemical reactions, as well as the tools and techniques archaeologists use to uncover and conserve the artifacts contained inside.
 What better way to learn about underwater archaeology than by searching for 300-year-old pirate treasure?

-Come see why the Whydah Pirate museum is an exciting and educational experience for students of all ages, including special needs learners.
-Educators interested in planning a class trip to the museum should contact the box office:
+Visiting the Whydah Pirate Museum is an exciting and educational experience for students of all ages, including special needs learners.
+Educators interested in planning a class trip to the museum should contact the museum: